acgmultimedia/acgtianocore/cocr.md

 ## What happens after you file a report?

-You will receive an email from the Tianocore stewards acknowledging receipt immediately.
+You will receive an email from the TianoCore stewards acknowledging receipt immediately.
 We promise to acknowledge receipt within 24 hours (and will aim for much quicker than that).

 The stewards will immediately meet to review the incident and determine:
 * What happened.